Winegrowers of Georgia

 - Seminar: The College will conduct a traveling seminar of the Georgia wine producing facilities during the summer internship period.

-- Preference will be given to students who are 21 years of age, but younger students may also apply.
+- While younger students may also apply, preference will be given to students who are 21 years of age or older

 - online application